-The educational technology sector is booming (some might even say overheating).
+The educational technology ('EdTech') sector is booming (some might even say overheating).
 Startups, as well as major global giants, now offer teachers and schools hundreds of products, projects and hardware like never before.

-A recent TES survey of over 1,000 British teachers clearly showed that the vast majority strongly agreed that the best EdTech enables innovation in pedagogy; had improved the quality of education in their sector; had a positive impact on educational outcomes and saves educators the one thing they never have enough of – time!
+A recent TES survey of over 1,000 British teachers clearly showed that the vast majority strongly agreed that the best EdTech enables innovation in pedagogy, had improved the quality of education in their sector, had a positive impact on educational outcomes and saves educators the one thing they never have enough of – time!

-So why is it that over two-thirds of these same teachers still felt that it is still too hard for ordinary teachers to use technology and over half (56%) still felt that its use was ‘risky’ for classroom management.
+So why is it that over two-thirds of these same teachers still felt that it is still too hard for ordinary teachers to use technology, and over half (56%) felt that its use was ‘risky’ for classroom management.
 Plus, just under a third (30%) felt it was poor value for money.

 How to buy the right EdTech for your school

-“Most schools are struggling for funding at the moment,” said one respondent in the study.
-“But even so, in my experience, the success of innovation depends on how high the driving force is.
-When there is significant management buy-in then the pace of change can be exhilarating, without it innovators can feel like Sisyphus.”
+“Most schools are struggling for funding at the moment,” said one respondent in the study, “but even so, in my experience, the success of innovation depends on how high the driving force is.
+When there is significant management buy-in, then the pace of change can be exhilarating; without it, innovators can feel like Sisyphus.”

 Choose the right tools for your school

 Here at pi-top, we want to give every learner the opportunity to be inspired by making.
 Our hardware and our schools’ programs are designed by teachers, for teachers.
-Our education experts having an unrivalled knowledge of what teachers actually need and what works in the classroom, from years of teaching experience themselves.
-But don’t just take our word for it, check out our case studies for specific examples of how educators have used pi-top in the classroom.
+Our education experts have an unrivalled knowledge of what teachers actually need and what works in the classroom, from years of teaching experience themselves.
+But don't just take our word for it, check out our case studies for specific examples of how educators have used pi-top in the classroom.

 One of our goals is to make it easy for almost any teacher, no matter what their level of coding knowledge or computer literacy, to give a really engaging and memorable lesson that empowers children to explore their world through making and creativity.